 Three Types of Waste Regulations

-The EPA places regulations on hazardous waste and classifies hazardous wastes into three different categories, materials not subject to hazardous waste regulations, materials subject to alternative regulatory controls, and materials that are subject to full hazardous waste regulations.
+The EPA places regulations on hazardous waste and classifies wastes that pose a hazard into three different categories, materials not subject to hazardous waste regulations, materials subject to alternative regulatory controls, and materials that are subject to full hazardous waste regulations.

 Not Subject to Hazardous Waste Regulations